Patrick Dempsey named Sexiest Man Alive by People magazine

 In addition to racing and acting, he founded the Dempsey Center, a Maine-based organization that provides care and resources for cancer patients, in honor of his late mother.

-Dempsey achieved heartthrob status as Dr. Derek Shepherd — nicknamed “McDreamy” — on “Grey's Anatomy,” appearing in more than 250 episodes.
+Dempsey achieved heartthrob status as Dr. Derek Shepherd — nicknamed “McDreamy” — on “Grey's Anatomy,” appearing in nearly 250 episodes.

-He plays Italian race car driver Piero Taruffi in “Ferrari,” which arrives in theaters later this year.
-The film has received a waiver so that its stars can promote it without breaking rules in the ongoing actors strike.
+He plays Italian race car driver Piero Taruffi in “Ferrari,” which arrives in North American theaters on Dec.
+25.

-Other Sexiest Man Alive recipients include Michael B. Jordan, John Legend, Paul Rudd, Brad Pitt, Harrison Ford and Mel Gibson, who was the magazine's first recipient in 1985.